leocd91/autoscreenshotpy/README.md

 ## How it works
 1. We set the screen area which will be saved
 2. We set the focus area (for example, part of the slides) which the program will monitor.
-3. If the area of focus changes, the program will save the screen area we wanted to save.
+3. If the area of focus changes (simulate presenter changing to the next slide), the program will save the screen area we wanted to save.

 ![Demo](demo.gif)